 Usually, the tickets for the festival are sold at the entry gate.
 It does not cost much (it was INR 30-40 a few years ago, but may have slightly increased now).
 You will also have to pay a separate camera fee (around INR 50).
 The ticket is for one day and so, you will have to get it every day if you attend fo multiple days.

 How to reach Kisama Naga Heritage Village (Hornbill Festival Venue) from Kohima?

-The Dimapur bus generally drops you at old ST bus stand.
-However, the shared cars to Kisama and other nearby villages are available from Network Travel AOC Bus Stand, which is a few kilometres away.
-Ask for “Network Stand” or “AOC Bus Stand” and any locla will guide you.
+The Dimapur bus generally drops you at the old ST bus stand.
+However, the shared cars to Kisama and other nearby villages are available from Network Travel AOC Bus Stand, which is a few kilometers away.
+Ask for “Network Stand” or “AOC Bus Stand” and any local will guide you.
 You can take local shared cabs or buses to reach it.
-You will see yellow coloured vehciles waiting there, going towards different villages such as Kisama, Kgwema, Zakhama, Viswema etc.
+You will see yellow-coloured vehicles waiting there, going towards different villages such as Kisama, Kgwema, Zakhama, Viswema etc.

 Things to do at the Hornbill Festival